How to Enable Combat Logging in WoW Midnight (/combatlog, 2026)

 And then you can do something no spreadsheet will ever give you: ask questions in plain English.

 "Why did we wipe on pull 7?"
 "What killed the tank?"
 "Am I using my defensives enough?"
 Coach Clutch reads every event in your log and answers like a raid leader who actually looked at the data — not "do better on mechanics," but specific, timestamped, actionable feedback.
+(New here?
+Meet Coach Clutch.)

 Option 2: Upload to WarcraftLogs